StackVista/stackstate-docs/setup/agent/kubernetes.md

 ## Setup

+### Supported versions

+StackState Agent V2 is supported to run on Kubernetes 1.15 or higher.

 ### Install

 The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart: